 Right to be informed

 “Children and adolescents have the right to information on all aspects of health which enables them to make informed choices.
-They have the right to get and share information about treatment and procedures during anaesthesia, sedation and pain-therapy in a manner appropriate to age and understanding as long as the information is not damaging to them or others.
+They have the right to get and share information about treatment and procedures during anesthesia, sedation and pain-therapy in a manner appropriate to age and understanding as long as the information is not damaging to them or others.
 Participation in decision making requires advance information about all measures that need to be taken.”3

 Right to be heard

 “Children have the right to be heard and to express their wishes, concerns and fears.
-According to age, understanding and level of development they have the right to be involved in and contribute to the medical decision-making process in anaesthesia, sedation and pain-therapy.”
+According to age, understanding and level of development they have the right to be involved in and contribute to the medical decision-making process in anesthesia, sedation and pain-therapy.”
 3

 Right to be cared for together with children who have the same developmental needs